Trianglebucks/clean-rn-redux/README.md

-Personal boilerplate that cointains Expo Go, Typescript, and Zustand.
-Also includes prettier and eslint setup.
+Personal template that cointains Expo Go, Typescript, and Zustand.
+Also includes prettier and eslint setup boilerplate.

 # Getting Started